JottaGomes/JottaGomes/README.md

 :man_student: I'm a Web Developer!

-:telescope: I'm currently working as a Full-Stack Programmer @ Deloitte.
+:telescope: I'm currently working as a Full-Stack Developer @ Deloitte.